wallace-i/MusicPlayerJavaFx/README.md

 ## About the program and developer<br>
 <p>
-At roughly ~13500 lines of code and 450+ hours of work, this mp3 player is my first full<br> software release and largest project to date.
+At roughly ~15000 lines of code, this audio media player is my first full software <br> release and largest project to date.
 I chose javaFX as the base style to develop<br> in after spotting the Media object in my java textbook.<br>
 <br>
 While the textbook called for making a small Video player with a single button I wanted<br>